Universiteit Leiden

 I am currently the principal investigator on the NWO Vidi-funded project "American foreign policy and liberalism".
 This project challenges the notion of an American-created "liberal international order" by investigating how the American approach to international order has been shaped by illiberal ideologies, such as those underpinning racism at home or imperialism abroad.

-I have published extensively on America's engagement in overseas counterinsurgency and nation-building, including a book on the Vietnam War, To Build as well as Destroy: The American Experience of Nation-Building in South Vietnam, available from Cornell University Press.
+Previously, I have published extensively on America's engagement in overseas counterinsurgency and nation-building, including a book on the Vietnam War, To Build as well as Destroy: The American Experience of Nation-Building in South Vietnam, available from Cornell University Press.
 My published articles have considered the war from a variety of angles, including as an episode in the history of international economic development.

 I am a passionate teacher and public communicator.
 In 2019, I received the Institute for History’s biannual teaching prize, the Carla Musterd Award.
 I was also previously nominated twice for the teaching prize of the Faculty of Humanities.
 I consider public communication to be a vital part of a scholar’s role and frequently publish opinion pieces and op-eds.
-My writing has been published on every continent, including in The Guardian, Foreign Affairs, The Los Angeles Times, and many more outlets.
+My writing has been published on every continent, including in The Guardian, Foreign Affairs, The Los Angeles Times, and many other outlets.
 I also host a podcast called America Explained which explores topics in American politics and foreign policy through interviews and reporting.

 Prior to arriving at Leiden, I was a Postdoctoral Research Fellow in the Harvard Kennedy School, a Teaching Fellow at the UK Defence Academy, and a civil servant in the British Cabinet Office.
 I received my graduate training at the University of Cambridge and King’s College London.